steeleduncan/eyot/docs/docs/basics.md

 A vector (flexible array) of values is denoted by square brackets around the type it contains.
 E.g. `[i64]`.
-Literals can be assigned with braces after the vector
+Literals are denoted by braces after the type

 ```
 let x = [i64] { 1, 2, 3, 4 }